seborama/fuego/README.md

 A Stream is a wrapper over a Go channel.

 **NOTE**

-At present, the Go channel is bufferred.
-This poses ordering issues in parallel processing.
-It is likely that in a future release this will change.
-One option is a slice of channels.
-This improves parallelism but still poses issues with some scenarios where the continuity of values matters (e.g. calculating Fibonacci sequences) as with Reduce, ...
+Concurrent streams are challenging to implement owing to ordering issues in parallel processing.
+At the moment, the view is that the most sensible approach is to delegate control to users.
+Multiple fuego streams can be created and data distributed across as desired.
+This empowers users of fuego to implement the desired behaviour of their pipelines.

 #### Creation